greenm01/ec4x/docs/ec4x_specs.md

 ### 2\.4.4 Starbases

 Starbases are powerful orbital fortresses that facilitate planetary defense and economic development via ground weather modification and advanced telecommunications.
-Starbases never retreat from combat.

 Starbases require five months (five turns) to construct require a shipyard.
 They remain in orbit and do not move out of their home solar systems.